 - Lee Ann Murphy is a Grantee Specialist and has worked for Head Start since 1995.
 Born and raised in Wisconsin, she remains a Packer fan although she now lives in Viking country.

 “Spinning Your Wellness Wheel”

 Wellness is a lifelong journey, an active process of making daily choices and commitments to better health & well-being.
-Join us for this very special training presented by wellness guru, Brittany Pasanen of Indianhead Community Action Agency to gain an understanding of the 6 dimensions of the wellness wheel, how the wellness wheel is reflected in our day-to-day lives, inspirational insights on goal setting in relation to your wellness wheel!
+Join us for this very special training presented by wellness guru, Geralynne Berg of Indianhead Youth Development & Prevention Services to gain an understanding of the 6 dimensions of the wellness wheel, how the wellness wheel is reflected in our day-to-day lives, inspirational insights on goal setting in relation to your wellness wheel!

 Come learn the importance of addressing and balancing all six dimensions of wellness in our individual lives in order to build a holistic sense of wellness and fulfillment!

 Leadership Development – facilitated by Yolanda Winfrey & Monica Brooks: